 Large pavers work well in both large and small spaces.
 They have fewer joints between them, which creates a quieter appearance that can visually enlarge the space.
 Large pavers are not recommended for driveways, however, as they are more likely to crack over time.
 They are also not recommended for areas that slope toward a drain, as they are often unable to accommodate that slope without cracking as well.

 Smaller pavers offer you more choices for patterns and for area definition.
 You can use smaller pavers to create circular patterns, herringbones, running bonds, and a wide range of other styles.
 This makes them a good choice for more decorative spaces.

 Change the pattern or the direction of the pavers to define different areas, such as having a circular area beneath a patio dining table, and a straight set brick pattern leading down a path to a gazebo.

 Picking a Pattern

-When doing the job yourself, you have to remember that there are always extra costs and tools besides just the pavers.
+When doing the job yourself, you have to remember that there are always extra costs and tools besides the pavers.
 To properly install pavers, you will need a level, rake, wheelbarrow, and masonry saw, among other things.

-To be informed about costs and materials for your project, it’s important to take good measurements so that you can get an accurate estimate either from a contractor or from your building supply store.
+To be informed about costs and materials for your project, be sure to take good measurements so that you can get an accurate estimate either from a contractor or from your building supply store.
 Our helpful construction calculators can help you design the perfect paver project for your property, as well as many other home improvement projects.